ajavamind/A3DCamera/README.md

 ### Camera Mode
 Captures 3D photos only.
 A 3D video option is not implemented.

-There are two camera modes:
+There are three camera modes: (incomplete work in progress with Basic and stereoscope currently combined - this will change in Settings in the future)
-1. Stereoscope - Basic point and shoot, auto exposure, fixed focus camera with live view stereoscope: SBS, Anaglyph, Left and Right and image capture.
+1. Basic 3D Camera - Simple point and shoot, auto exposure, fixed focus camera with live view stereoscope: SBS, Anaglyph, Left and Right and image capture.
 Manual preset parallax and vertical alignment supported for SBS and Anaglyph.
 Option to save anaglyph.
 Option to save single Left and right photos without parallax or vertical alignment.
+Uses 2D soft key menu.
+2. Stereoscope - Basic 3D camera that shows display with text in left and right eye viewports for viewing in a stereoscope
-2. Photo Booth - Stereoscope mode plus additional features for a photo booth.
+3. Photo Booth - 3D Camera mode plus additional features for a photo booth.
 This mode always saves anaglyph and single Left and right photos by default, unless turned off.

 ### Focus
 The camera app is fixed focus with selected distances.
 The camera is set to fixed focus of approximately 166 cm, which is the hyper focal distance of the lens.